MarkCL/currencyBot/README.md

 # currencyBot
-Combined Web crawler and FacebookMessenger/Line API in Golang to notify currency rate with message.
-This software can be deploy/run on heroku.
+Combined Web crawler and FacebookMessenger/Line API in Golang to notify currency rate by message once the currency rate meet your target.
+This software has been tested and deployed to heroku.

 To use this software:
 1. Apply a facebook developer account and a line developer account.